petelomax/Phix/readme.txt

             some of the reasons for needing/wanting to do this (on 64 bit).
             (Specifically, rc/truncateable primes was broken on 64-bit) This change also fixed several problems in t28prntf.e (on 64 bit).
+07/06/2017: Bugfix: Crash in pilx86.e/opFor2.
+Change may be suspect.
+            Running an entirely incomplete source along the lines of: for i=1 to length(board) do
+                    if board[i]='1' then
+                        ?i
+                        for j=1 to 0/*[=length(moves)]*/ do
+                            if 0 then
+                            end if
+                        end for
+                    end if
+                end for
+            The above crash occurred.
+Temporarily changing the ?9/0 to ?"9/0" and running it caused all 1..50 to be printed, instead of the 14 expected.
+            Changed the offending code, inside the branch clearly commented with "-- (we've deduced loop will iterate 0 times)", from: if s5[pc]=opLabel then
+                    if s5[pc+1]!=exitMerge then ?9/0 end if -- more investigation rqd? pc += 4
+                end if
+            to
+                if s5[pc]=opLabel
+                and s5[pc+1]=exitMerge then
+                    pc += 4
+                end if
+            Hopefully it is just the case that optimising away an entire for loop has never happened in such close proximity to end if(s) before...
+            All tests pass with this change, but it is a "quick fix" that may need to be revisited.
+20/06/2017: You can now also declare variables as part of multiple assignment, eg
+                {string name, integer id} = lookup()
+            As well as being a generally useful enhancement/feature to have, this also brings the language more in line with how I want to document it.
+            Note however sub-types do /NOT/ propagate as you might expect, eg:
+                {a, string b, c} = lookup()
+            will terminate in error if b already exists, or if a /or c/ does not already exist.
+While string {a, b, c} propagates the type, and declares three new variables of type string, that does /not/ happen for types inside the {}, except when the type immediately precedes an opening (/nested) '{'.
+            Admittedly this is a simple practical choice/implementation detail (see pmain.e/GetMultiAssignSet()) that it may be possible to improve upon, but there are four use cases for that routine, hence the simplest possible solution won.

 Version 0.7.2
 =============